6.8 Western vs. 6.5 Creedmoor: Is the 6.5 Already Obsolete?

 6.8 Western Vs 6.5 Creedmoor

-The 6.5 Creedmoor cartridge and 6.8 Western cartridge look similar to each other and the 270 WSM; in fact, if you're not paying close attention, it would be easy to mix them up.
+The 6.5 Creedmoor cartridge and 6.8 Western cartridge look similar to one other and the 270 WSM.
+If you're not paying close attention, it it’s easy to mix them up.
+Just don't let their similar appearances deceive you into thinking they perform exactly the same.

-At the end of the article, we will count the winner of each category to determine a winner.
+We'll walk through both cartridges’ performance to discern which categories each excels in.
+At the end of the article, we will determine a winner.

 Cartridge Specs